highonweb/CRUD-sequelize-/Readme.md

-This Web-App is basically built upon nodeJs Express and Sequelize ORM to maintain records of students and teachers Don't expect a lot of functionality this is just a PoC website
+This Web-App is basically built upon nodeJs Express and Sequelize ORM to maintain records of students and teachers Don't expect a lot of functionality this is just a PoC website I have created the react client and integrated with backend Pull Requests are welcome

 ## Open Endpoints